MonstersGoBoom/MiniCube2/README.md

 An 8 bit fantasy computer. utilizing a 6502 CPU running 32768 cycles per frame, roughly 2mhz CPU.

+wheras the original [Minicube64](https://github.com/aeriform-io/minicube64) had a built in assembler, there are no plans for this feature in this version.

 64kb of memory

 a display of 64x64 8 bit pixels.